kstenerud/dogma/kbnf.md

 ### `float` Function

-The `sint` function creates an expression that matches the given [range](#ranges) of big endian ieee754 binary floating point values with the given number of bits.
+The `sint` function creates an expression that matches the given [range](#ranges) of big endian ieee754 binary floating point values with the given number of bits (16, 32, 64, 128, or 256).

 ```kbnf
 float(bit_count: unsigned, value: real): expression